step-by-step-tutorial/springboot-tutorial/messaging-apache-kafka/README.md

     bootstrap-servers: ${KAFKA_URL:localhost:9092}
 ```

-## How To Set up Test
+## How To Set up Spring Boot Test

-The embedded Kafka used for unit tests.
+The embedded Kafka is used for unit tests.

 ### Dependencies

 ```xml

 <dependency>
     <groupId>org.springframework.kafka</groupId>
     <artifactId>spring-kafka-test</artifactId>